alinabuzachis/operator-sdk-performance-testing/ec2-testing/README.md

 $ ansible-galaxy install -r requirements.yml
 ```

-Build the environment:
+Build the Amazon EC2 jump server:

 ```
 $ ansible-playbook build.yml
 ```

-Run the benchmarks in the environment:
+Provision a Red Hat OpenShift Cluster on AWS in the environment:

 ```
-$ ansible-playbook benchmark.yml
+$ ansible-playbook openshift_install.yml
 ```

-The results for all three operators are output in the molecule logs stored inside this directory, with the names `result-[ansible|go|helm].txt`, respectively.

 ## Cleanup

-Once you're finished benchmarking, run the `destroy.yml` playbook to destroy the test environment:
+Once you don't need anymore the setup, run the `destroy.yml` playbook to destroy the test environment:

 ```
 $ ansible-playbook destroy.yml